ghnmqdtg/Invoice-Agent/README.md

 - **`Listen to File Upload`**: A webhook node receives the invoice file from a client like the Streamlit app.
 - **File Preparation**: The file is converted to a Base64 string and its MIME type is identified.
 - **`Extract Invoice Data`**: The prepared file data is sent to the Google Gemini API to extract structured information.
 The prompt is provided in [Appendix](Appendix.md).
-- **Data Processing**: The Gemini output is formatted into a JSON object, which is then sent to the Python service for product matching.
+- **`Product Matching`**: The Gemini output is formatted into a JSON object, which is then sent to the Python service for product matching.
+The matching method is also provided in [Appendix](Appendix.md).
 - **`Respond to Webhook`**: The final JSON, enriched with product matching results, is returned to the client.

 **2. Uploading Reviewed JSON**